Doncaster grandma will ride her crystal covered motorbike to raise money for a man with motor neuron disease

 “They need a lift, a wet room, disability handles and other additions that will allow Chris to continue to live his life independently.

-“There is no cure for motor neuron disease so we need to be prepared for things to get worse.”
+“There is no cure for motor neurone disease so we need to be prepared for things to get worse.”

 Chris is 67 years old and has lived in Sprotbrough his whole life.